gabya07/ClaseBigData/README.md

 res1: String = Done
 ```

-// Exercise #2
+Excercise

-Explication: The **"afortunado" function receives an integer type list and returns an integer data type**
+Description: The **"afortunado" function receives an integer type list and returns an integer data type**
 the variable res = 0 is initialized, a cycle for will run the list, in the for a if it tells us that when in the list there is a number equal to 7 to the variable res(accumulator) 14 will be added, and otherwise with a else a res(accumulator) the number will be added within the list,  finally in the return we return the final result of res (accumulator).
 **Finally we print the result of the "afortunado" function with the list "af", which gives us 29, the result of the sum 14 + 14 + 1 within the for.**
 ```sh